 - Please give me the hard truths.
 Though I can be very reactive, I need to understand that my actions have real consequences and take me to places I don’t want to see.
 The truth of my behavior can help me socially as well.
 It might show me how I look to my peers or hurt others' feelings through my negative actions.

 - While no one likes negativity or anger, I invite you to take ownership of and solve the root cause of the problem if it’s within your ability/responsibility.

 Main points to remember

-- I try to do the best and be the best at everything I attempt.
-This means that if you’ve had a less than positive experience with me, it was most undoubtedly unintentional and something I want to improve upon.
+- I try to do my best and be the best at everything I attempt.
+This means that if you’ve had a less-than-positive experience with me, it was most undoubtedly unintentional and something I want to improve upon.
 It would help if you let me know.

 - I’m a person, a direct report, a teammate, a boss, and a messy work-in-progress.
-I’m committed to always getting better at my job and to become a wiser, kinder and more impactful person.
+I’m committed to always getting better at my job and to becoming a wiser, kinder, and more impactful person.